 Above all, a good story is one that creates an emotional reaction.

-Make the listener share the pains your customers experience, show how your product or service will make their life better, and get this across through your personal storytelling.
+Make the listener/reader share the pains your customers experience, show how your product or service will make their life better, and get this across through your personal storytelling.

 Keep ’em Coming Back!

 Your stories need to give people a reason to come back.
 If you provide a service you don’t want to give away all your tricks right away, however, you want to give them enough to come back.

 Consider teasers, “watch this space,” “see the sneak peak,” “like this page to find out more”.

 And remember, when people come back for more they need to find more of your stories.
 You may have one really good customer study but unless there are others, they can start to feel untrue.

 Meaningful and consistent content will give people a reason to return again and again.

 And that, is GOLDEN!